Alex Cameron (musician): 2021–present: Oxy Music

 In July 2021, it was announced that Cameron would commence a European Tour in 2022 with Roy Molloy.

 In November 2021, Cameron released "Sara Jo", the first single since 2019.

 On 20 January 2022, Cameron announced his fourth studio album Oxy Music, to be released on 11 March 2022, and supported by a tour of North America and Europe.
-The album's second single, titled "Best Life", was released the same day accompanied by a music video directed by his wife Jemima Kirke.
+The album's second single, titled "Best Life", was released the same day accompanied by a music video directed by his ex-wife Jemima Kirke.
 The album features Lloyd Vines and Sleaford Mods' Jason Williamson.
-The album was is inspired by the opioid epidemic and Nico Walker's novel Cherry.
-In its press release, Cameron explain: "The album is a story, a work of fiction, mostly from the perspective of a man.
+The album is inspired by the opioid epidemic and Nico Walker's novel Cherry.
+In its press release, Cameron explained: "The album is a story, a work of fiction, mostly from the perspective of a man.
 Starved of meaningful purpose, confused about the state of the world, and in dire need of a reason to live.
 This is one of those people."

 Personal life

-Cameron has been in a relationship with actress Jemima Kirke since July 2017.
-They married in November 2020 in a private ceremony.
+Cameron started dating actress Jemima Kirke in July 2017.
+The couple has since separated.